This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 There are so many healthy protein shake recipes that make a great substitute for our favorite treats.
 This one is a healthy and protein-packed version of an orange creamsicle made with real oranges!

 If you want to make this extra healthy, you can easily sneak some leafy greens into this drink to boost your antioxidant intake.
 Trust me, you won’t even be able to taste it!
+This is one of the best protein drinks for weight gain if you like fruitier flavors.

 This light smoothie makes for a perfect post-workout or mid-day snack.
 Sub in plant-based protein powder to make this recipe vegan.
 One serving of this energizing fruit smoothie contains a whopping 25 grams of protein!